 Finally, most people who are arrested have a family, a job or a business that need their daily attention.
 Bailing yourself out will allow you to resume your day-to-day activities while getting your affairs in order in advance of your sentencing, which may result in time behind bars where you will be away from your family, job or business concerns.

 A Tulsa criminal attorney can advise you how the criminal justice process works and offer answers to your specific questions.
-To begin your free consultation, call now: (918) 256-3400.
+To begin your low-cost initial strategy session, call now: (918) 256-3400.